xwmx/nb/README.md

 nb notebooks archive example
 ```

-When a notebook is archived it is not included in `ls` output, synced
+When a notebook is archived it is not included in `ls` output,
+`search --all`, or tab completion, nor synced automatically
-automatically with `sync --all`, or included in `search --all`.
+with `sync --all`.

 ```bash
 > nb ls